Welcome to Amsterdam

 Bulls and Dogs

 Another place where you can get mouthwatering sweet freak shakes.
 Plus hotdogs, hence the name Bulls and Dogs.
 There are two locations, one in the Pijp area and one in the Foodhallen, which is an indoor food court with various delicious food vendors.
-They are also part of our exclusive ADE Dinner Deals.

 Soil of Amsterdam

 A unique all-vegan concept that focuses on fresh produce and fermented foods.
 Chef Gustavo Bottino actually built his career on tasty meat dishes but developed this meat-free concept after growing more concerned about the environment.
 And inventing the tastiest protein-rich dishes without meat.
 Soil of Amsterdam is open from lunch time until late in the evening for dinner.

 There is something for everyone when it comes to restaurants in Amsterdam.
 Thus, this list of dinner hotspots has become quite an eclectic mix of foodie havens, instagrammable eateries, fancy establishments, and quick tuck-ins.